The adventures of Ed & Johnny—

 Zanuck’s office wasn’t quite as big as the waiting room in Union Station, but to Ed and Johnny it promised journeys to more and better destinations.
 They took in all the details as Paulie ushered them in.
 The vast mahogany desk that had seen the negotiating of so many colossal deals.
 The sumptuous couch that had launched the careers of so many starlets.
 And Zanuck himself, sawed off, bull-necked, his mustache already twitching with impatience over what Ed and Johnny had not yet said.

-“This one’s like nothing you’ve ever heard,” said Johnny.
+“This one’s like nothing you’ve ever heard,” said Ed.

 “I can believe that,” Zanuck said.
 “Get to it.”